cassiancc/Immersive-Overlays/README.md

 - [Accessories](https://modrinth.com/mod/accessories): Items with overlays will work in accessory slots.
 - [Accessorify](https://modrinth.com/mod/accessorify): This mod's overlays will replace the ones from Accessorify.
 - [Curios](https://modrinth.com/mod/curios): Items with overlays will work in accessory slots.
+- [Trinkets](https://modrinth.com/mod/trinkets): Items with overlays will work in accessory slots.
 - [Traveler's Backpack](https://modrinth.com/mod/travelersbackpack/): Items with overlays will work in backpacks.
 - [Sophisticated Backpacks](https://modrinth.com/mod/sophisticated-backpacks/versions): Items with overlays will work in backpacks.
 - [Player Locator Plus](https://modrinth.com/mod/player-locator-plus): The locator bar is now only displayed when the player has a compass.